puppyone-ai/Puppys/docs/src/tutorial.md

 In the Puppys framework, tools are defined as regular Python functions.
 It is essential to provide comprehensive documentation for each function to guide the LLM on how to utilize these tools correctly.
 This documentation should contextualize the tool within the application's rules and objectives, ensuring that the agent can perform actions effectively and appropriately.

-It is worth mentioning that, the LLM does not interpret the underlying logic of these tools; it simply utilizes them.
-Thus, it's critical for developers to ensure these tools are error-free and perfectly aligned with intended functionalities since the LLM treats them as reliable actions to be executed.
+It is worth mentioning that the LLM does not interpret the underlying logic of these tools; it simply utilizes them.
+Thus, developers must ensure these tools are error-free and perfectly aligned with intended functionalities since the LLM treats them as reliable actions to be executed.

 **Recommended Documentation Template:**

 - **Function Description:** Briefly describe what the function does, ideally linking it to the application's context, like the escape room rules and game elements in this use case.
 - **Parameters:** List all free parameters the function accepts (DO NOT include any fixed parameters), clearly stating their types and the role they play.
 - **Returns:** Describe what the function returns after execution.
-- **Notes:** Emphasis some points that the agent might got confused and point out that the positional arguments have to be written while writing code to call the function.
+- **Notes:** Emphasize some points that the agent might get confused and point out that the positional arguments have to be written while writing code to call the function.
 - **Examples:** Provide examples demonstrating various ways the function can be used, covering as many scenarios as possible to guide the LLM's interaction with the tool.

 **Sample Function Definitions:**